Port Macquarie - South

 An assessment of population growth drivers in Port Macquarie - South reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on the latest population numbers and demographic trends, Port Macquarie - South is expected to increase by approximately 1,468 persons by 2041, recording a total gain of 7.6% over the 17-year period.
+By 2041, Port Macquarie - South's population is expected to increase by 1,468 persons, a gain of approximately 7.6% over the 17-year period.

 Frequently Asked Questions - Population